-1 Summary - Accelerating Translation 2 3 Title: The Diet Quality of Medical Students in the United States during the Early COVID-19 Pandemic 4 5 Main Problem to Solve: Medical students report lacking the knowledge to conduct nutrition counseling for 6 patients and practice good dietary quality in their personal life.
-7 8 Aim of Study: This cross-sectional study describes the dietary quality of medical students at one midwestern 9 college of medicine during the early COVID-19 pandemic.
-10 11 Methodology: Medical students (n = 102) enrolled at the time of this study in the spring of 2020 were 12 surveyed utilizing the Rapid Eating Assessment for Participants-Shortened (REAP-S).
-The response rate was 13 27%.
-14 15 Results: One hundred and two medical students were included.
-A mean REAP-S score of 30.5 was obtained 16 (67% of ideal dietary quality).
-Body weight remained the same for 54.9% of students, 25.7% gained weight and 17 18.8% lost weight during the late spring of 2020.
-Students with BMI < 24.9 kg/m2 had a significantly better 18 dietary quality compared to students with BMI > 25 kg/m2.
-Students with self-reported "less healthy" diet had 19 significantly worse dietary quality compared to those who either maintained healthy diet or improved diet.
-Of 20 note, 89.2% of students indicated that they want to improve their diet.
-21 22 Conclusion: The dietary quality of participants was found to be sub-optimal during the early COVID-19 23 pandemic, with potential to adversely impact the long-term health of our future medical workforce.
+Summary - Accelerating Translation

+Title: The Diet Quality of Medical Students in the United States during the Early COVID-19 Pandemic

+Main Problem to Solve: Medical students report lacking the knowledge to conduct nutrition counseling for patients and practice good dietary quality in their personal life.

+Aim of Study: This cross-sectional study describes the dietary quality of medical students at one midwestern college of medicine during the early COVID-19 pandemic.

+Methodology: Medical students (n = 102) enrolled at the time of this study in the spring of 2020 were surveyed utilizing the Rapid Eating Assessment for Participants-Shortened (REAP-S).
+The response rate was 27%.

+Results: One hundred and two medical students were included.
+A mean REAP-S score of 30.5 (67% of ideal dietary quality) was obtained.
+Body weight remained the same for 54.9% of students, 25.7% gained weight, and 18.8% lost weight during the late spring of 2020.
+Students with BMI < 24.9 kg/m2 had a significantly better dietary quality than those with BMI > 25 kg/m2.
+Students with self-reported "less healthy" diets had significantly worse dietary quality than those who either maintained a healthy or improved diet.
+Of note, 89.2% of students indicated that they want to improve their diet.

+Conclusion: The dietary quality of participants was found to be suboptimal during the early COVID-19 pandemic, with potential to adversely impact the long-term health of our future medical workforce.